denisidoro/navi/README.md

 # The resulting command will be something like: cat "a.txt" "b.txt"
 cat <files>

-$ files: ls --- --multi true
+$ files: ls --- --multi
 ```

 List customization
 ------------------

-Lists can be stylized with the [$FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf) environment variable.
+Lists can be stylized with the [$FZF_DEFAULT_OPTS](https://github.com/junegunn/fzf) environment variable or `--fzf-overrides`.
 This way, you can change the [color scheme](https://github.com/junegunn/fzf/wiki/Color-schemes), for example.

-In addition:
-- the `--fzf-overrides` option allows you to hide columns, for example
-- the `--col-widths` option allows you to limit column widths

-Please refer to `navi --help` for more details.

 Related projects
 ----------------